Duran144/SunnySideAgency/README.md

 This was the first time that i decided to use semantic Html markup in a project, this taught me that using semantic markup makes your website very accessible and user-friendly.

+I've used sass in another project before but it was structured badly and had too many lines of code for one file, this time i learned about partials and using them you can split up your one css file into multiple smaller ones then import them when needed in a file, this turned out a lot more structered than before.
+Also I learned about mixins.

+Using javascript in this project i learned how to create a dropdown menu for mobile devices

 ```html
 <header>
     <figure>